reFraw/CATIA2/README.md

 Actually this project was born as a training tool for my programming skills.

 ### Dataset structure
-If you want to add a personal dataset, remember that it must have two folders, called 'training' and 'test', where in each one there are subfolders related to the classes.
+To add a personal dataset, remember that it must have two folders, called 'training' and 'test', where in each one there are subfolders related to the classes.
-See sample datasets in the 'DATASETS' folder.

 ### Usage
 CATIA2 has two modes:
-1) Wizard mode >>> Enter 'python CATIA2.py wiz'
+1) Wizard mode >>> Enter 'python CATIA2.py'
 2) One-line mode >>> Enter 'python CATIA2.py one-line'

 To see the parameters to be entered in the one-line mode use 'python CATIA2.py one-line -h'.